nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-Value of the input command changes from "redit cl/Josh" to "redit cl/Joshua".
+Value of the input command changes from `redit cl/Josh` to `redit cl/Joshua`.

 </box>